What can you do now to protect your home from wildfire?

 During a wildfire, your roof is the most vulnerable part of your home, as direct flames and wind-blown burning embers can rapidly ignite the roof covering, vegetation, and combustible debris accumulated on the rooftop.
 Studies have shown that many homes lost in Northern California wildfires were due to burning embers entering attics or crawl spaces through uncovered vents.

-However, Even Class A Fire-Rated Roofs are Vulnerable
+3. However, even Class A Fire-Rated Roofs are Vulnerable

 All buildings, even those with Class A fire-rated roofs, are vulnerable to ignition during a wildfire.
 To reduce this risk, it is vital to thoroughly inspect and remediate the vulnerable aspects of your roof.